fromagetriste/motion-youtube/README.md

 npm install motion

-Then, import { motion } from "motion/react"
+import { motion } from "motion/react"

-Then, add motion in front of your HTML elements, like :
+add motion in front of your HTML elements, like :

 <motion.div
 className="title"